throoze/setlan/README.md

 to the first one, which contemplates the lexicographical analysis.

 The tokens defined for the language are listed below.
-Each of the expressions written in the examples have the value of `true`.
+Each of the expressions written in the examples have the value of `true`, with the exception of numerical values and instructions, which are not expressions.

 | *Token*           | *Symbol*                                      | *Example*                                         |
 |----------------   |-------------------------------------------    |------------------------------------------------   |